 Before we actually get to the meat of this article, I'd like to mention that Greenwich is a beautiful part of London and offers some of the great views of the River Thames and the Canary Wharf, a dramatic backdrop for the National Maritime Museum as seen from the top of the hill.

 Getting to Greenwich from the central part of London is easy and fast.
-There is a new DLR train line that takes you from Bank station all the way to Greenwich via Docklands.
+There is a new DLR train line that takes you from Bank Station all the way to Greenwich via Docklands.

-The sun was already almost set, so I made sure I walked as fast as I could to be able to see the Royal Observatory of Greenwich and its famous 0° meridian before it gets completely dark.
+The sun was already almost set, so I made sure I walked as fast as I could to be able to see the Royal Observatory of Greenwich and its famous 0° meridian before it got completely dark.

 Passing by a lovely and quiet neighbourhood.